ivanmolto/multiple-submission-to-skynet/README.md

 ## Submission # 4:
-A ZIM game that uses colors inspired from the A-Ha video "Take on Me" (and also inspired by a CodePen Challenge).
+A ZIM game that uses colors inspired from the A-Ha video "Take on Me" (and also inspired by a CodePen Challenge)

 https://github.com/ivanmolto/a-ha-game